-- 489.310. (a) Upon reasonable notice to the plaintiff, a defendant whose property has been or is subject to being attached and who has appeared in the action may apply to the court in which the action is pending, or, if a writ of attachment is levied in another county, to a court in such county having jurisdiction in cases involving the amount specified in the writ, for an order permitting him to file an undertaking in lieu of any property which has been or is subject to being attached. - (b) The application shall include a statement, executed under oath, describing the character of the defendant's title to the property and the manner in which he acquired such title. - (c) Before making such order, the court shall require the defendant to file with the court in which the application is made an undertaking to pay the plaintiff the value of the property released not exceeding the amount of any judgment recovered by the plaintiff in the action against such defendant.
-The amount of the undertaking filed pursuant to this section shall be equal to the lesser of (1) the value of the property in the plaintiff's application for a writ or (2) the amount specified by the writ to be secured by the attachment.
-The court shall issue such order upon being satisfied that a valid and sufficient undertaking has been filed. - (d) Where an action is against more than one defendant, any defendant may make such application.
+489.320. (a) Upon reasonable notice to the plaintiff, a defendant who has been served with a temporary protective order and who has appeared in the action may apply to the court in which the action is pending for an order terminating the temporary protective order.

+- (b) Before making an order terminating the temporary protective order, the court shall require the defendant to file an undertaking to pay the plaintiff the amount of any judgment recovered by the plaintiff in the action against such defendant.
+The amount of the undertaking filed pursuant to this section shall be equal to the amount of the plaintiff's claim.
+The court shall issue the order terminating the temporary protective order upon being satisfied that a valid and sufficient undertaking has been filed. - (c) Where an action is against more than one defendant, any defendant may make such application.
 The filing of an undertaking by such defendant shall not subject him to any demand against any other defendant; however, the levying officer shall not be prevented thereby from attaching, or be obliged to release from attachment, any property of any other defendant.
 Where two or more defendants have an interest in the same property, a joint application and undertaking shall be filed to secure the release of such property.

 Comment.
-Section 489.310 is based on former Sections 540, 554, and 555.
-These sections provided:
+Section 489.320 is based on former Sections 540, 554, and 555.
+See also Section 486.090 (expiration of temporary protective order).